hdinsight/storm-eventhubs/README.md

     # if not provided, will use storm's zookeeper settings
     # zookeeper.connectionstring=zookeeper0:2181,zookeeper1:2181,zookeeper2:2181

+    # optional - defaults to 10
     eventhubspout.checkpoint.interval = 10
+    # optional - defaults to 1024
     eventhub.receiver.credits = 1024

 Then you can use storm.cmd to submit the sample topology:

-    storm jar {jarfile} com.microsoft.eventhubs.samples.EventCount {topologyname} {spoutconffile}
+    storm jar {jarfile} org.apache.storm.eventhubs.samples.EventCount {topologyname} {spoutconffile}
-    where the {jarfile} should be: eventhubs-storm-spout-{version}-jar-with-dependencies.jar
+    where the {jarfile} should be: storm-eventhubs-{version}-jar-with-dependencies.jar

 ### Run EventHubSendClient ###
 We have included a simple EventHubs send client for testing purpose.
 You can run the client like this: